 The lack of diversity in Hollywood’s largest studios and broadcast networks has long been a point of contention, but Hollywood has not received this criticism passively.
 Most large studios and networks offer diversity programs and college internships intended to increase the share of positions given to screenwriters and directors of color (and the quantity of roles written for minority actors), like NBC/Universal’s Writers on the Verge Program, which have taking writers from obscurity to executive producer status.
-In keeping with its pledge to double female and minority membership by 2020, in 2017, the American Academy of Art and Film last year invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.
+In keeping with its pledge to double female and minority membership by 2020, in 2017, the American Academy of Art and Film invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.
 In 2018, the number rose to 928 new members, which will signify that 38% of the Oscars’ governing body’s new class will be composed of people of color, increasing their representation from 13% in 2017 to 16%.
 In keeping with the trend, in 2019, the academy invited 842 new members.
 They hail from 59 countries, and 50% are women while 29% are people of color.

 Hollywood Is Too White

 Numbers don’t lie

 Hollywood casting offices underrepresent people of color.
 In the United States, ethnic minorities constitute at least 40% of the population, but minority actors nab only 26% of film roles.
 While the Hollywood Diversity reports do suggest progress, it is slow.
 According to the 2019 report, only 2 out of 10 lead actors in films were people of color in 2017, and 2.2 out of 10 lead actors in broadcast scripted shows for TV were people of color.